csik/4240_Syllabus/assignments.md

 ### Final exam

 The final exam will be a written exam where you craft a critically engaged design analysis and exploration on a topic in current events.
 You'll be allowed to choose from several of the design strategies covered in the course.
-The exam questions (minus the topic and which strategies to use) will be released in early so that you can prepare for it.
+The exam questions (minus the topic and which strategies to use) will be released before exam period so that you can prepare for it.

 ## Grade breakdown